Philippe Najib Boulos: Personal life

 Philippe Boulos was born in 1902 in Beirut, the son of Najib Boulos and Abla Hayek and the brother of Hortense Boulos.
 Originally from Koura (North-Lebanon), he studied law at the Saint Joseph University in Beirut, and received his degree at the French School of Law with the highest honours.

 In 1931, he married Julie Tamer with whom he had four children: Najib, May, Nadim and Samia.

-After being appointed as a judge in 1923 and then President of the Appeal Court until 1940, he worked as a lawyer.
+After being appointed a judge in 1923 and then President of the Appeal Court until 1940, he worked as a lawyer.

 Boulos died in 1979 and was buried in his village of Kfarakka.